malvikasharan/developing_collaborative_document/lessons/6-working-with-others.md

 - You’re building a document and you have teammates.
 - You’re writing a paper and multiple people will be writing/editing.
 - You’re developing a new course with multiple trainers.
-- You are doing an analysis and need your collaborator to review.
+- You are doing analysis and need your collaborator to review.
 - etc...

 *You add collaborators when they are a core part of your team!*